nordic-institute/X-Road-development/README.md

 [submit](https://github.com/nordic-institute/X-Road-development/issues/new) an
 issue using the GitHub issue tracker.

-### Contributor License Agreement
+### Contributor Licence Agreement

 We appreciate community contributions to X-Road open source code repositories managed by NIIS.
-By signing a [contributor license agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement), we ensure that the community is free to use your contributions.
+By signing a [contributor licence agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement), we ensure that the community is free to use your contributions.

 #### Review the CLA document

-The NIIS Contributor License Agreement (CLA) document is available as a [Word](docs/NIIS_Contributor_Licence_Agreement.docx) and [PDF](docs/NIIS_Contributor_Licence_Agreement.pdf) document.
+The NIIS Contributor Licence Agreement (CLA) document is available as a [Word](docs/NIIS_Contributor_Licence_Agreement.docx) and [PDF](docs/NIIS_Contributor_Licence_Agreement.pdf) document.